antaldaniel/economy.dataobservatory.eu/content/post/2021-06-07-introducing-suzan-sidal/index.md

 +++
-title = "We Need More Reliable Datasets on the Urban Heat Resilience and Disaster Risk Reduction" subtitle = "Introducing Our Service Development Team" date = 2021-06-07T20:00:00 lastmod = 2021-06-07T20:00:00
+title = "Our Datasets Should be Retrieved Cleaned and Assessed in Order to Deliver Efficient Relevant and Credible Information" subtitle = "Introducing Our Service Development Team" date = 2021-06-07T20:00:00 lastmod = 2021-06-07T20:00:00